Fi2zz/TypePicker/README.md

 ## FEATURES

-1. Base on observer
-2. Easy to display data on html element by using `data` event
+1. Easy to display data on html element by using `render` event
-3. Support double views,flat view and single view
+2. Support double views,flat view and single view
-4. Disabled date can be selected as end date while using `setData` function
-5. Support Multi selection
+3. Support Multi selection

 ## RUN DEMO